AbanoubEhab/we_qouta_checker_Egypt/README.md

 5. open qouta.py

-   - Replace "firefox_profile_Path" in line 12 with the path of your Firefox profile
+   - Create '.env' file using .env.Example and add "profile_Path" with the path of your Firefox profile

      - if in Linux it will be inside ~/.mozilla/firefox/your_folder_name
      - if in Windows will be C:\Users\<username>\AppData\Roaming\Mozilla\Firefox\Profiles\your_folder_name